Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.folders.getSettings({name: 'name'});

 /*
 Updates the settings for the given resource.
-This method applies to all feature configurations for organization and folders.UpdateSettings fails when any of the following are true: The value of storage_location either isn't supported by Logging or violates the location OrgPolicy.
-The default_sink_config field is set, but it has an unspecified filter write mode.
-The value of kms_key_name is invalid.
-The associated service account doesn't have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key.
-Access to the key is disabled.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
+This method applies to all feature configurations for organization and folders.UpdateSettings will fail if 1) kms_key_name is invalid, 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, 3) access to the key is disabled, 4) storage_location is not supported by Logging, 5) storage_location violates the location OrgPolicy, or 6) default_sink_config is set but has an unspecified filter write mode.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
 */
 await gapi.client.logging.folders.updateSettings({name: 'name'});